1957 Cup of the Ukrainian SSR

 The 1957 Ukrainian Cup was a football knockout competition conducting by the Football Federation of the Ukrainian SSR and was known as the Ukrainian Cup.

+The winner of the 1957 Ukrainian Cup, SKVO Odesa, qualified for the 1957 Soviet Amateur Cup.

 Teams

 Tournament distribution

 The competition was conducted among 23 clubs out of 80 participants of the 1957 Football Championship and 5 other non-"teams of masters" Chervonyi Prapor Lviv, Khimik Kalush, Spartak Bila Tserkva, Burevisnyk Chernivtsi, Naftovyk Drohobych.

 Non-participating "teams of masters"

 The Ukrainian teams of masters did not take part in the competition.